-Subject: Effective Date: Revised Date: Written Directive System September 6, 2018 August 28, 2020 Title: Pages: Distribution: Field Training Program 3 All Members Cross Reference: Chief of Police Appr Chief of Police Approval CALEA Reference Chapter 33 Nathaniel Allen Nathaniel Allen
+Subject: Effective Date: Revised Date:

+Written Directive System September 6, 2018 August 28, 2020

+Title: Pages: Distribution:

+Field Training Program 3 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 33 Nathaniel Allen

 The Field Training Officer's Program (FTO) provides post-academy, on-the-job training evaluation of probationary police officers.
 The program is designed to present the probationary officer with an environment and the necessary assistance to facilitate the use of academic training of the police academy to the practical needs of the patrol officer.